AndrewBarba/apns2/README.md

 After adding a certificate in the developer portal, download the `aps.cer` file, open it, and add it to your login keychain.

-Then find the newly added certificate in KeychainAccess, expand it, and right-click the private key to export it.
+Then find the newly added certificate in Keychain Access, expand it, and right-click the private key to export it.
 Save it as `key.p12`.

 Move `aps.cer` and `key.p12` to the same directory, perhaps your desktop, and perform the following in that directory: